Solanum americanum: Taxonomy

 Solanum americanum is a variable taxon.
 It is considered by some botanists to be more than one species, and others recognise subspecies.
 Some botanists have suggested that S. americanum may be conspecific with the European nightshade, S. nigrum.

+Solanum ptychanthum (eastern black nightshade) has historically been distinguished from S. americanum by differences in its berries and the underside of seedling leaves.
+However, more recent taxonomies treat them as a single species because of the wide variation in S. americanum.

 Distribution and habitat

 It has a wide but uncertain native range.
 The certain native range encompasses the tropics and subtropics of the Americas, Melanesia, New Guinea, and Australia.
 The plant is widely naturalised around the tropical Pacific and Indian Oceans, including Hawaiʻi, Indochina, Madagascar and Africa, possibly via anthropogenic introduction in these locales.